 Our department fosters a distinct relationship with the Communication Sciences and Disorders Program at the MGH Institute of Health Professions (IHP).
 Mass General staff support the clinical education of students in the IHP Medical SLP Concentration and many of our inpatient clinicians are practice instructors for IHP’s Interprofessional Clinical Experience (IPCE) on the Interprofessional Dedicated Educational Units (IPDEU) at Mass General.

-The Mass General Department of Speech, Language and Swallowing Disorders & Reading Disabilities offers numerous professional development and continuing education (CE) opportunities for our staff, both within the department and throughout the Partners network.
+The Mass General Department of Speech, Language and Swallowing Disorders & Reading Disabilities offers numerous professional development and continuing education (CE) opportunities for our staff, both within the department and throughout the Mass General Brigham.
 Ongoing educational opportunities include:

 - Monthly case presentations